TeskaLabs/asab/doc/asab/config.rst

 Configuration
 =============

+.. py:currentmodule:: asab

-The configuration is provided as ``asab.Config`` object which is a singleton.
-It means that you can access ``asab.Config`` from any place of your code, without need of explicit initialisation.
+The configuration is provided by ``Config`` object which is a singleton.
+It means that you can access ``Config`` from any place of your code, without need of explicit initialisation.

 .. code:: python